MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 | Word            | winword.exe   |
 | Powerpoint      | powerpnt.exe  |

 ## How to select a key

-To select a key or shortcut to remap, you can:
+To select a key or shortcut to remap:

-- Use the <kbd>Type Key</kbd> or <kbd>Type Shortcut</kbd> button.
+- Use the **Type Key** or **Type Shortcut** button.
 - Use the drop-down menu.

-Once you select the <kbd>Type Key</kbd> or <kbd>Type Shortcut</kbd> button, a dialogue window will pop up in which you can enter the key or shortcut, using your keyboard.
+Once you select the **Type Key** or **Type Shortcut** button, a dialogue window will pop up in which you can enter the key or shortcut, using your keyboard.
 Once you’re satisfied with the output, hold <kbd>Enter</kbd> to continue.
 If you’d like to leave the dialogue, hold the <kbd>Esc</kbd> button.

 Using the drop-down menu, you can search with the key name and additional drop-down values will appear as you progress.
 However, you can not use the type-key feature while the drop-down menu is open.

 ## Orphaning Keys

 Orphaning a key means that you mapped it to another key and no longer have anything mapped to it.

 For example, if the key is remapped from `A` to `B`, then a key no longer exists on your keyboard that results in `A`.
 To ensure this does not happen by accident, a warning will display for any orphaned keys.
-To fix this, use <kbd>+</kbd> to create another remapped key that is mapped to result in `A`.
+To fix this, use **+** to create another remapped key that is mapped to result in `A`.

 ![PowerToys Keyboard Manager orphaned key.](../images/powertoys-keyboard-remap-orphaned.png)

 ## Frequently asked questions